Language Patterns

 LP Decodable Collections

 Students can read each story using the skills they have learned so far.
+The texts are real stories, right from the start!

 9